There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

 [Disclaimer: Some of the links in this post may include affiliate links.
 This means that I get a commission if you purchase the product through my link at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.]

 Pin this to your favourite board!

 Pinterest is a massive source of traffic for most blogs, so one of the most important blogging tools for a new blogger is a Pinterest scheduler.
 And Tailwind is the best.

 Why should you focus on Pinterest?

-For me this is THE social media you should focus on during your first year because it is where most of your traffic is going to come from.
+For me, this is THE social media you should focus on during your first year because it is where most of your traffic will come from.

-By all means, get a Facebook Page, a Twitter and Instagram profiles and even a LinkedIN profile if you want, but you can automate those while you work on your Pinterest.
+By all means, get a Facebook Page, a Twitter and Instagram profiles and even a LinkedIn profile.
+But you can automate those while you work on your Pinterest.

 - Pinterest users use it to find the things they want to read or buy, so they're more likely to read your stuff.

 - Pinterest shows people the things they are interested in, so you'll appear in people's feeds when they are already engaged in the topic.